 The main force joined them the following day. which consisted of an artillery company, with one six-pounder, commanded by Lieutenant Robert Armstrong, a company of infantry, two companies of spies, commanded by Captain John Gordon and Captain William Russell, and a company of volunteer officers commanded by General Coffee.
 A small force only had been left at Fort Strother.

-The movement against Emuckfau was begun on January 19th .
+The movement against Emuckfau was begun on January 19th.
 The army camped on the next night at Enitachopco, at which a battle was later fought on January 24.
-On the night of the 21st , Jackson’s troops had reached Emuckfau Creek.
-Disposing his men in a hollow square, pickets were placed, spies were sent out, and his camp fires built around but far beyond the camp.
+On the night of the 21st, Jackson’s troops had reached Emuckfau Creek.
+Disposing of his men in a hollow square, pickets were placed, spies were sent out, and his campfires were built around but far beyond the camp.
 About 11 o’clock p. m. the spies reported that the Red Sticks were encamped three miles away, engaged in dancing, and with demonstrations, indicating that they knew General Jackson’s presence.
 The men rested quietly on their arms throughout the night, awaiting the attack they knew was imminent.

-At daybreak on January 22nd , the alarm guns of the sentinels, followed by the yells of the Red Sticks, announced the beginning of the expected battle.
+At daybreak on January 22nd, the alarm guns of the sentinels, followed by the yells of the Red Sticks, announced the beginning of the expected battle.
 The Creeks made a furious assault on Jackson’s left flank, by which it was met with great firmness.
-The battle continued for about a half an hour.
+The battle continued for about half an hour.

 With the coming of dawn, the exact disposition of the Red Sticks was ascertained.
-General Jackson reinforced his left wing, and the whole line, under General Coffee, charged upon the Red Sticks.
-The friendly Native Americans joined in the chase and the Creeks were driven with great loss for about two miles.
+General Jackson reinforced his left-wing, and the whole line, under General Coffee, charged upon the Red Sticks.
+The friendly Native Americans joined in the chase and the Creeks were driven with a great loss for about two miles.

 The chase over, General Coffee was detached with four hundred men and the friendly Native Americans to burn the Creek encampment.
 They found it impracticable to do this without the aid of artillery since it was well-fortified so his party returned to camp.